zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Thu Jul 11 2024
+Last update on Fri Jul 12 2024

-**174 day before 2025 ⏱** days before new years
+**173 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Zbot ❤️
+🤖 This README.md is updated with horror, by Zbot ❤️
 </section>